RainDogSoftware/pingpung/README.md

 ### A note about dependencies
 This application uses PyQt4 as the graphics library.
 This package is not installable via PyPI and will need to be done separately.
-On Ubuntu, for example, it's as simple as
+On Debian/Ubuntu, for example, it's as simple as

     sudo apt-get install python3-pyqt4

 If you intend to build for Windows, you'll also need to install cx_freeze by any method you choose, and build with

     python setup.py build_exe